Cost of Goods Sold (COGS) Calculation with Stateset API

 // Example Usage:

 Purpose: Consolidate calculated COGS data into a structured format for review, analysis, and integration with financial systems.
-This report reflects the simplified material cost calculation.
+This enhanced report supports both periodic and perpetual systems and includes COGM calculations.

 Costing Methodologies